 |Written by Admin|

-The 24-year-old Pro Bowl safety died Tuesday, one day after being shot at his home in an affluent Miami suburb during what officials said appeared to be an attempted burglary.
-The suspects didn't expect Taylor to be home, said police director Robert Parker, but Taylor was recuperating from a knee injury and had returned home from Washington.
+The suspects didn't expect Taylor to be there, said Miami-Dade County police Director Robert Parker, but Taylor was recuperating from a knee injury and had returned home from Washington.
 When Taylor surprised them, he was shot.

 Authorities said they had more than one confession, but Parker would not elaborate.